 There is another common issue in the tens of thousands of images that we’ve analyzed which we feel is more fundamental.
 As an industry we are moving to an architecture based on microservices and containers are really the key to enabling this.
 While the containers we’ve seen are often designed to run microservices, I’d argue that the majority of containers we see (both on DockerHub as well as our customer’s private images) are more like MicroVMs than Microservices.
 These images typically have a hundred or more packages and several thousand files.

-In most cases the images are general purpose operating system images and differ only from their virtual machine brethren by not having a kernel installed.
+In most cases, the images are general-purpose operating system images and differ only from their virtual machine brethren by not having a kernel installed.
 There has been much debate in the industry about image size and how smaller is better, allowing images to be rapidly deployed over the network.
 Others argue that size doesn’t matter and that the layered nature of Docker’s image format and caching largely mitigates this issue, but looking just at the size of the image doesn’t give you the complete picture.

 While it’s certainly an important point to consider the real concern should be not the size of the image, but the content of the images.

 Let’s take Alpine as an example.
 Let’s use the Anchore Navigator to view the contents and select the files tab to drill down further.
 Filtering this list to show the files in /bin highlights just how many executables are in the image.
 In a microservice, why does my image need utilities for process or file management?
 These come from having the busybox package in the image.
-While that may certainly be useful in some use cases I’d argue that having these kind of binaries in an image that never directly calls them is an accident waiting to happen.
-I don’t mean to pick on Alpine which weighs in at 4MB (twenty five times smaller than most base operating system images and certainly has less attack surface) but the point you must consider is that you must ensure that every artifact in your image serves a purpose and goes through some form of quality control to ensure that the final image is secure and meets your operational best practises.
+While that may certainly be useful in some use cases I’d argue that having these kinds of binaries in an image that never directly calls them is an accident waiting to happen.
+I don’t mean to pick on Alpine which weighs in at 4MB (twenty-five times smaller than most base operating system images and certainly has less attack surface) but the point you must consider is that you must ensure that every artifact in your image serves a purpose and goes through some form of quality control to ensure that the final image is secure and meets your operational best practices.

 Last month Oracle released a slimmed down Oracle Linux image which reduced the footprint down from 225MB to 114MB, you can read our analysis here, this week Red Hat upped the ante when they announced a slimmed down Red Hat Enterprise Linux Atomic Base Image.

 The new RHEL image weighs in at 75MB, compared to 192MB for the standard RHEL image.
-In this image Red Hat has removed a number of packages that are deemed not necessary for container deployments, two of the most interesting removals are systemd and Python.
+In this image, Red Hat has removed a number of packages that are deemed not necessary for container deployments, two of the most interesting removals are systemd and Python.
 Traditionally all RHEL installs have included python since the YUM package manager is written in Python.
 To get around this Red Hat has created a new mini package manager called microdnf.
 While microdnf is not as functional as YUM or as DNF, the next generation package manager for RHEL based distributions, it does just what is needed: install, remove and update packages.